awsdocs/aws-elemental-mediapackage-user-guide/doc_source/monitoring-cloudwatch-events.md

 + Relaying the event to Amazon Kinesis Data Streams
 + Activating an AWS Step Functions state machine

-An example of using CloudWatch Events with AWS Elemental MediaPackage is notifying an Amazon SNS topic if you reach the maximum stream input\.
+An example of using CloudWatch Events with MediaPackage is notifying an Amazon SNS topic if you reach the maximum stream input\.
 MediaPackage emits events on a best effort basis\.

 For more information about creating rules in CloudWatch Events, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.

-For a list of events that AWS Elemental MediaPackage emits, see [AWS Elemental MediaPackage events](cloudwatch-events-example.md)\.
+For a list of events that MediaPackage emits, see [AWS Elemental MediaPackage events](cloudwatch-events-example.md)\.